 Difficulty of Play

-Their aptitudes are fairly well balanced and lend themselves to a variety of backgrounds and subsequent development strategies.
+Otherwise, their aptitudes are fairly well balanced.
+Gargoyles do well in a variety of backgrounds and subsequent development strategies.

-Although it may seem tempting to raise your AC and GDR as high as possible (almost 60% GDR as a Gargoyle in crystal plate armour!), realize that evasion is also tremendously useful, even with a Gargoyle's unimpressive Dodging aptitude.
-Due to a Gargoyle's large boosts to AC and GDR regardless of armour, a suit of light or medium armour can still provide excellent defenses without penalizing your spellcasting or evasion nearly as much as heavier armour would.
+Although it may seem tempting to raise your AC as high as possible, realize that evasion is also tremendously useful, even with a Gargoyle's unimpressive Dodging aptitude.
+Due to a Gargoyle's large boosts to AC regardless of armour, a suit of light or medium armour can still provide excellent defenses without penalizing your spellcasting or evasion nearly as much as heavier armour would.

 The higher the value, the better the aptitude.